Wind Power Glossary

 It has often been said that wind power cannot provide base-load power.
-What seems to be meant by this is that wind power is not available on demand; which is true.
+What seems to be meant by this is that wind power is not dispatchable; that is, it is not available on demand.
 See also Timing of wind power generation.

 |Betz Limit||The maximum theoretical power that can be captured by a wind turbine from the wind.
 Equal to 59.3% of the wind energy.|

 |Capacity factor||Sometimes called load factor; the percentage of potential generation

 For example; A wind farm consisting of ten 2